anjasi212/GENAI_PROJECT_INSPIREME/README.md

 # GENAI_PROJECT

-**InspireMe** is a generative AI-powered web application that helps users create inspirational quotes and short stories based on custom prompts.
+A generative AI-powered web application that helps users create inspirational quotes and short stories based on custom prompts.
 Utilizing the GPT-2 transformer model from HuggingFace and a clean Streamlit interface, the application offers a seamless experience in creative writing and content generation.

 ---